medienhaus/medienhaus-cms/README.md

 ## Configuration

 If you have special requirements you can configure the cms by copying config.example.json to config.json and modifying it.
-## Content

-You can define different types of content the cms is supposed to support.

-This gives you the ability to use different blueprints for different types.

-@TODO needs blueprint functionality implemented

-## Languages

-Define all languages you want the CMS to support as **ISO 639-1 codes.**

-Cannot be empty!
-At least one language has to be defined.

-If more than one language is specified, a dropdown appears in the /create route so users are able to create content in the different languages.

-`language[0]` is the default language selected and also the selected language for the topic of the content space.

-## usersToInviteToNewContexts

-All users specified in this array are invited to new context spaces if they are created through the manage context UI in /manage and promoted to power level 50.

-If no users are given, the context spaces are created without inviting any other users.

-## Sites

-Define which sites should be visible and which functions should be available in each route.

 ```
   "medienhaus": {